You are here:

 Peer-on-peer sexual abuse: how to respond

-Learn how to manage reports of peer-on-peer sexual violence and harassment in your school and use our risk assessment to help you with your next steps.
-Display our poster so all staff know what to do if a child makes a disclosure.
+Learn how to manage reports of peer-on-peer sexual violence and harassment in your school.
+Use our risk assessment to help you with your next steps, and display our poster so all staff know what to do if a child makes a disclosure.

 More from The Key

 Bitesize training with a big impact